rgreminger/tilburg-science-hub/README.md

 # Module: Guide for Reproducible Science and Programming Practices for Research Students

-## Meta-Information

-*   This module is based on a fork of https://pp4rs.github.io/installation-guide,
-*   and we would like to acknowledge Lachlan Deer (`@lachlandeer`) as well as the
-*   Department of Economics at the University of Zurich for their fantastic work
-*   on the original package.
+This module is based on a fork of https://pp4rs.github.io/installation-guide, and we would like to acknowledge Lachlan Deer (`@lachlandeer`) as well as the Department of Economics at the University of Zurich for their fantastic work on the original repository.

 ```
 Lachlan Deer, Adran Etter, Julian Langer & Max Winkler, 2017, Installation Guide, Programming Practices for Research in Economics, University of Zurich
 ```

+## Meta-Information

 *   Module maintainer: Hannes Datta (`@hannesdatta`)
 *   Tilburg University
 *
-*   Current version of website: [version here](XXXXhttps://pp4rs.github.io/installation-guide)
+*   Current version of website: [https://github.com/hannesdatta/reproducible-science-guide](https://github.com/hannesdatta/reproducible-science-guide)

 ## Building the Site